sebastianbuettrich/5G/5G_sources.md

-The following is an attempt at collecting
+The following is an attempt at collecting scientifically relevant studies/reports/papers on

-scientifically relevant studies/reports/papers on
+impact of EMF

-impact of EMF  in microwave freuency range (here interpreted broadly as 300 MHz (1 m) and 300 GHz (1 mm)) on biological systems (living organisms), with focus on - but not limited to - non-thermal, non-ionizing, below ICNIRP-limits effects.
+in a microwave frequency range (here interpreted broadly as 300 MHz (1 m) and 300 GHz (1 mm)) on biological systems (living organisms), with focus on - but not limited to - non-thermal, non-ionizing, below ICNIRP-limits effects.

-Aware of the difficulty of this, we group the sources into 3 categories:
+We group sources into 3 categories:

 1. Meta sites, overviews collections